-- 1. The plan for development reflects/does not reflect the natural capacities of the site to support development. - 2.
-Buildings, lots, and support facilities will/will not be clustered in those portions of the site that have the most suitable conditions for development. - 3.
-Environmentally sensitive areas, including but not limited to, wetlands; steep slopes; flood plains; significant wildlife habitats, fisheries, and scenic areas; habitat for rare and endangered plants and animals; unique natural communities and natural areas; and, sand and gravel aquifers will/will not be maintained and protected to the maximum extent. - 4.
-The proposed site plan has/does not have sufficient water available for the reasonably foreseeable needs of the site plan. - 5.
-The proposed site plan will/will not cause unreasonable soil erosion or a reduction in the land's capacity to hold water so that a dangerous or unhealthy condition results. - 6.
-The proposed use and layout will/will not be of such a nature that it will make vehicular or pedestrian traffic no more hazardous than is normal for the area involved.

-- 7. The proposed site plan will/will not provide for adequate sewage waste disposal. - 8.
-The proposed site plan conforms/does not conform to a duly adopted site plan regulation or ordinance, comprehensive plan, development plan, or land use plan. - 9.
-The developer has/does not have adequate financial capacity to meet the standards of this section. - 10.
-The proposed site plan will/will not alone or in conjunction with existing activities, adversely affect the quality or quantity of ground water. - 11.
-The proposed site plan will/will not provide for adequate storm water management. - 12.
-The proposed location and height of buildings or structure walls and fences, parking, loading and landscaping shall be such that it will/will not interfere or discourage the appropriate development in the use of land adjacent to the proposed site or unreasonable affect its value. - 13.
-On-site landscaping does/does not provide adequate protection to neighboring properties from detrimental features of the development that could be avoided by adequate landscaping.
+- 1. The plan for development reflects the natural capacities of the site to support development. - 2.
+Buildings, lots, and support facilities will be clustered in those portions of the site that have the most suitable conditions for development. - 3.
+Environmentally sensitive areas, including but not limited to, wetlands; steep slopes; flood plains; significant wildlife habitats, fisheries, and scenic areas; habitat for rare and endangered plants and animals; unique natural communities and natural areas; and, sand and gravel aquifers will be maintained and protected to the maximum extent. - 4.
+The proposed site plan has sufficient water available for the reasonably foreseeable needs of the site plan. - 5.
+The proposed site plan will not cause unreasonable soil erosion or a reduction in the land's capacity to hold water so that a dangerous or unhealthy condition results. - 6.
+The proposed use and layout will not be of such a nature that it will make vehicular or pedestrian traffic no more hazardous than is normal for the area involved. - 7.
+The proposed site plan will provide for adequate sewage waste disposal. - 8.
+The proposed site plan conforms to a duly adopted site plan regulation or ordinance, comprehensive plan, development plan, or land use plan. - 9.
+The developer has adequate financial capacity to meet the standards of this section. - 10.
+The proposed site plan will not alone or in conjunction with existing activities, adversely affect the quality or quantity of ground water. - 11.
+The proposed site plan will provide for adequate storm water management. - 12.
+The proposed location and height of buildings or structure walls and fences, parking, loading and landscaping shall be such that it will not interfere or discourage the appropriate development in the use of land adjacent to the proposed site or unreasonable affect its value. - 13.
+On-site landscaping does provide adequate protection to neighboring properties from detrimental features of the development that could be avoided by adequate landscaping.